Aenwyn-off/Discord_reaction_bot/README.md

 It uses the Pycord library (https://docs.pycord.dev/en/stable/)

 The bot implements:
-- Add emotion to a user's message;
+- Adds emotions to user messages;
 - Remove one emotion from a user;
-- Remove all emotion from the user;
+- Remove all emotion from the user.

-Bot link: https://discord.com/api/oauth2/authorize?client_id=1129455119143010416&permissions=8&scope=bot (Not deployed yet.)
+Bot link: [Reactions bot](https://discord.com/api/oauth2/authorize?client_id=1129455119143010416&permissions=8&scope=bot) (Not deployed yet.)

 #